8 safety tips for your home renovation

 Safety should be your number one priority for any such job, so here are 8 safety tips to keep in mind.

-1. Remove debris and materials
+1. Remove debris and materials in home renovation

-The tidy up is never as fun as the work itself, which is why work sites often end up with piles of used timbers, broken bricks and other random pieces of debris.
+The tidy-up is never as fun as the work itself, which is why work sites often end up with piles of used timbers, broken bricks, and other random pieces of debris.

 These items only end up being a hazard as they can trip you up, topple over, catch wayward power cords and simply become a nuisance.
 Hire a skip bin and be vigilant about filling it.